moon05/Interpretation-in-OCaml/README.txt

 	Extra-Credit
 		- We have attempted suggested extra-credit no. 3
-		- This generates warning messages at the execution for any values that were assigned into a variable and then never used
+		- This generates warning messages at the execution for any values that were assigned into a variable and then never used (These do not necessarily appear at the end of the output)